-Snaking 140km along the beautiful South Coast NSW coastline, the Grand Pacific Drive via Sea Cliff Bridge is a stunning scenic drive from Sydney to Wollongong that continues all the way down to Kiama.
+Snaking 140km along the beautiful South Coast NSW coastline, the Grand Pacific Drive via Sea Cliff Bridge is a stunning scenic drive from Sydney to Wollongong that continues all the way down to pretty Kiama.

 Drive stops include iconic Sea Cliff Bridge (the Wollongong ocean bridge elevated over the water), breath-taking Bald Hill lookout and a plenty of beachside villages, such as Austinmer and Thirroul.

 I spent five days camping at beachside Bulli Beach Tourist Park on my trip and thoroughly explored the Illawarra region to put together this Grand Pacific Drive itinerary.
 Enjoy!